What is Estrogen Deficient Skin & How to Treat It

 Dull Skin

-As your skin dries out and becomes thinner, it loses the properties that once caused it to glow and appear vibrant.
+As skin dries out and becomes thinner, it loses the properties that once caused it to glow and appear vibrant.

 Topical estrogen can—